Belgium Travel Guide

 Lumped together with its other flat neighbors, The Netherlands and Luxembourg, Belgium is sometimes an overlooked country for people traveling throughout Europe.
-Yes it is flat and yes it is small and yes half the country speaks one language and half the country speaks another, but that doesn't mean you should miss out on experiencing Belgian culture.
+Yes it is flat and yes it is small and yes half the country speaks French and half the country speaks Dutch, but that doesn’t mean you should miss out on experiencing Belgian culture.

 What to do